progrium/darwinkit/README.md

 	Minimizable: false,
 	Resizable:   false,
 	Borderless:  false,
-	Background:   &macdriver.Color{R: 0, G: 0, B: 1, A: 0.5},
+	Background:   &macdriver.Color{R: 1, G: 1, B: 1, A: 0.5},
 }
 macdriver.Sync(peer, &window)

+// change its title
 window.Title = "My New Title"
 macdriver.Sync(peer, &window)

+// destroy the window
+macdriver.Release(peer, &window)
 ```

-This high-level API is meant to be platform agnostic, so you can imagine windriver and linuxdriver equivalent projects.
+The high-level API is meant to be platform agnostic, so you can imagine windriver and linuxdriver equivalent projects.
 It's also
 based on a non-Go specific communication protocol, so this API could be exposed to other languages.

 ## License